Claiborne/reverb-test-suite/README.md

 json_pure (a json parser, mainly used to parse APIs)

-nokogiri (an HTML parser, maoinly used to parse IGN webpages that don't require javascript testing)
+nokogiri (an HTML parser, maoinly used to parse webpages that don't require javascript testing)

 rake (used to run tests)